zio/zio-kafka/docs/consumer-tuning.md

 val lowLatencySettings = ConsumerSettings(bootstrapServers).tuneForLowLatency
 ```

+## Small and large records

 Kafka’s performance is not very sensitive to record size.
-However, when records become very small (< 100 bytes) or very
+However, when records become very small (< 100 bytes) it
+might be beneficial to increase `max.poll.records` and `partitionPreFetchBufferLimit`.
+Similarly, when records are
-large (> 100Kb), increasing or decreasing `max.poll.records` and `partitionPreFetchBufferLimit` can be considered.
+very large (> 100Kb), `max.poll.records` can be decreased and pre-fetching can be limited by decreasing
+`partitionPreFetchBufferLimit` or even disabled by using `ConsumerSettngs.withoutPartitionPreFetching`.

 ## High number of partitions